adamzr2000/dlt-federation-kubernetes/README.md

 ./deploy.sh
 ```

-2. Start the orchestrator's web server and specify the domain role for the federation (e.g., VM1 as consumer and VM2 as provider)
+2. Start the orchestrator's web server on each VM and specify the domain role for the federation (e.g., VM1 as consumer and VM2 as provider)

 ```bash
 ./start_app.sh